joshkadis/themostlaps/copy/about.md

 #### What's this all about?

-If you're a cyclist in New York City, you can end up riding an absurd number of times around Prospect Park in Brooklyn or Central Park in that other borough.
+As a cyclist in New York City, you probably spend a lot of time riding around Prospect Park or Central Park.
 Now there's a leaderboard for that.

 This brings up an important point: NYC is home to the most diverse community of cyclists in the world but they're not all on Strava.
 So take these rankings with a grain of salt because the true lap leaders have been out there for decades.

 #### How is this different from Local Legends on Strava?

-Because we did it first.
-And because Local Legends counts all the segments that no one cares about and only for the last 90 days.
+Local Legends counts the last 90 for ton of random segments.
+The Most Laps goes all the way back to when you joined Strava and only counts the segments that _matter_.

 #### Who can be on here?

 Technically, any Strava user can sign up but it probably helps if you ride laps in Prospect Park or Central Park.

 This site works best for paid Strava subscribers.
 If you're a free Strava user, [sign up anyway](#signup)!
-We don't have access to as much information about your rides, but we're working on it.
+Strava doesn't give us as much information about your rides, but we're making the best of it.

 #### Who made this?

 The Most Laps was conceived, designed, and built by [Josh Kadis][1], a cyclist, web developer, and product manager from Brooklyn.

-At first, I just wanted to use the Strava API to count all the Prospect Park laps he'd ridden.
-Then I quit my job and had some time on my hands, and things went from there...
+_"At first, I just wanted to use the Strava API to count all the Prospect Park laps I'd ridden.
+Then I quit my job and had some time on my hands, and things went from there..."_

 #### How can I contact you?